Iran Votes in Parliament Elections That Could Favor Conservatives

 Tensions with the United States could strengthen hard-liners by reinforcing long-held distrust of the West.
 A parliament stacked with hard-liners could favor expanding the budget for the Revolutionary Guard Corps, which has been sanctioned by the U.S. It could also tilt public policy debates toward hard-liners who are opposed to engagement with the U.S.

 Iranian President Hassan Rouhani, who had initially criticized the disqualification of so many moderate would-be candidates, cast his ballot on Friday and urged the public to stage another “victory” by voting in large numbers.
-“Our enemies will be disappointed more than before,” Rouhani said.
+“Our enemies will be disappointed more than before,” he said.

 Related Stories